miklevin/MikeLev.in/_posts/2025-02-26-commitment-and-consistency.md

 ---

-OMG, do you know how much you're busting my chop with the continued use of the double curly brace nunchuk mustaches?
+OMG, do you know how much you're busting my chops with the continued use of the double curly brace nunchuk mustaches?
 Not only do they wreak havoc on the Jekyll SGG publishing system I'm using (which I already told you), but look through BaseFlow for any examples that have to use them.
 Stick close to how these things